Edema refers to swelling due to fluid buildup in bodily tissues. It is common in the skin but can affect the brain, lungs, and other organs.

 There are different causes and types of edema.
-Pulmonary edema, for example, affects the lungs, while pedal edema causes swelling in the feet.
+For example, pulmonary edema affects the lungs, while pedal edema causes swelling in the feet.

-Edema usually starts slowly, but onset can be sudden.
-It is a common problem, but it can also be the sign of a serious condition.
+Edema usually starts slowly, but the onset can be sudden.
+It is a common condition, but it can also be a sign of a serious condition.

-This MNT Knowledge Center article will explain what edema is and how to recognize it, as as the different types and treatments of edema.
-The article will also look at possible complications of the condition.
+This article will explain what edema is and how to recognize it, as well as the different types of and treatments for edema.
+It will also look at possible complications of the condition.

-It most often occurs in the skin, especially on the hands, arms, ankles, legs, and feet.
-However, it can also affect the muscles, bowels, lungs, eyes, and brain.
+It most often occurs in the skin, especially in the hands, arms, ankles, legs, and feet.
+However, it can also affect the muscles, bowel, lungs, eyes, and brain.

 Symptoms depend on the underlying cause, but swelling, tightness, and pain are common.